August 25, 2019

-I've been sanding the fillets (not very photo friendly) and getting ready to tape the seam between the floor panel and plank 1.
+I've been sanding the fillets (not very photo friendly) and getting ready to tape the seam between the floor panel and plank number one.
 Individual strips of fiberglass are cut to length for each section.

 The plans call for two overlapping strips — here's the first one epoxied into place.